-Defense companies get the bulk of their revenue from one customer: the U.S. government.
-Fortunately, that customer has deep pockets and a 245-year history of paying its bills.
-The government’s stability gives defense companies and investors some predictability when it comes to managing cash and projecting growth.
+Defense companies get the bulk of their revenue from one customer -- the U.S. government.
+Fortunately, that customer has deep pockets and a long history of paying its bills.
+The federal government’s stability gives defense companies and investors some predictability when it comes to managing cash and projecting growth.

-The companies offer a wide range of products and services to their main customer, and some are better investments than others.
-Here's what you need to know about investing in the defense sector, and how to pick where to put your money.
+Companies in the defense sector offer a wide range of products and services to their main customer, and some are better investments than others.
+Here's what you need to know about investing in the defense sector and how to pick where to put your money.

 |Northrop Grumman (NYSE:NOC)||Nuclear efforts, bombers, space|